Venezuela's Guaidó Is On A Long-Haul Mission. Too Bad His U.S. Cheerleaders Aren't.

 None of that means Tuesday’s unrest didn’t rattle the regime – or that it didn’t create new cracks in the high command’s allegiance to Maduro.
 I’m sure it did.

-But that’s precisely the point.
-Far more often than not when you’re trying to topple a dictatorship – whether it’s Pinochet’s regime in Chile a generation ago or al-Bashir’s in Sudan a month ago – the job is to keep creating and exploiting cracks in the wall.
+But the bigger point is that this debacle may well have done more to help the regime.
+Far more often than not when you’re trying to topple a dictatorship – whether it’s Pinochet’s in Chile a generation ago or al-Bashir’s in Sudan a month ago – the job is to keep creating and exploiting cracks in the wall.
 The job is not to bring the whole damn wall down in one fell, heroic swoop – because every time that fails, as it usually does, it sets you back.

 When you're trying to topple a dictatorship, the job is not to bring the whole damn wall down in one fell, heroic swoop – because when that fails, it sets you back.
 That's why Tuesday now looks to most of the world like Guaido's third strike instead of another crack in Maduro's wall.